Thoughtful dark-haired woman in a moment of reflection - Romantic Adventures - Sexual Wellness 101

 Why desire disappears

-Stress and exhaustion This is the most common and most underestimated libido killer.
-When your nervous system is in survival mode — managing work, relationships, finances, aging parents, your own health — desire is the first thing your body deprioritizes.
-It's not a malfunction.
-It's triage.
+• Stress and exhaustion: This is the most common libido killer.
+When your nervous system is in survival mode, desire is the first thing your body deprioritizes.
+It's not a malfunction; it's triage.

 What you can actually do

-Get curious instead of critical.
+1. Get curious instead of critical.
 Instead of "what's wrong with me," try "what has changed?"
-The answer is usually there.

-Reduce the pressure.
-Obligation sex rarely rebuilds desire.
-Taking penetration off the table temporarily and focusing on connection and pleasure without performance can actually help desire return.
+3. Reduce the pressure.
+Taking penetration off the table temporarily and focusing on connection without "performance" can help desire return.

 You're not broken.
 You're human.
 And you deserve support in figuring this out.